pudly/schmopera-hugo/content/articles/talking-with-singers-etienne-dupuis.md

 “There’s something that happens when you put a bunch of people on stage, before the people in the audience, and we share this moment in time of beauty.
 It's slightly different for everybody but as a whole something happens that’s impossible to describe.”

 Yep.
-I’m excited for intangible wonder, again, too.
+I'm excited for intangible wonder, again, too.